prestsoftware/prest/README.md

 # Prest

-Preference estimation from choice data: https://prestsoftware.com
+Revealed-preference analysis and preference estimation from choice data: https://prestsoftware.com

-Reach us at contact AT prestsoftware DOT com.
+Reach us at gerasimou AT outlook DOT com  and  ziman AT functor DOT sk.

 ## Introduction